Home ยป Blog ยป Decorating

 1. “Fluff” Your Stems

-Just like you would when decorating an artificial Christmas tree, bend your flower stems in different directions to make them appear more full and so they fall naturally within the vase.
+Just like you would when decorating an artificial Christmas tree, your first step should be to bend your flower stems in different directions to make them appear more full.

 2. Cut the Stem Ends to Fit the Height of Your Vase